Learn the art of letting go!

 I’ve learned the past few years that addiction is essentially the same thing.
 No, it doesn’t look the same on the outside, and I know some people may not like the analogy, but it’s the truth.
 My little addiction to being “supermom” and “super creative” and competitiveness is essentially found in the same area of the brain as people’s addictions to drugs or alcohol.
 Science is SLOWLY proving this to be true.
 Throw in some physical addictions and chemical imbalances caused by the very substances you wish you could avoid, and suddenly that to-do list gets quite a bit longer.
 This understanding is one of the reasons I give time I don’t seem to have to Gulf Breeze Recovery.
 They teach a program that follows along the same lines as Michael: that you have limitless potential to be healthy, creative and fulfilled…and that your ideas are what keep getting in the way.
 The reason we have a need for places like Gulf Breeze Recovery is that too many adults don’t understand about the paint before it becomes destructive.
 I’ve seen it over and over again, by people who have gone through countless attempts at rehabs and thought they are beyond help, and then one day they quit splashing paint and it all makes sense.

-Let’s take a moment, a deep breath, and put down the paint.
+Take a moment, breath deep, and put down the paint.

 Share this Post